-When your parasympathetic nervous system is out of balance though—which can happen thanks to things like stress, being sick, sleep deprivation, poor diet, and lack of exercise—it can present in a low HRV reading.
-These things place your body on high alert and kick your “activating” fight-or-flight response into high gear.
+But sometimes, you may find yourself trying to figure out how to slow down your heart rate.
+When your parasympathetic nervous system is out of balance—which can happen thanks to things like stress, being sick, sleep deprivation, poor diet, and lack of exercise—it can present in a low HRV reading.
+These things place your body on high alert and kick your "activating" fight-or-flight response into high gear.

 "If you're constantly activated, it diverts resources away from your body's maintenance processes like sleeping, turning over the cells in your hair skin and nails, and maintaining your immune system in order to focus on more immediate processes," says Capodilupo.
 "If you’re not able to respond to both of those types of needs at the same time, you wind up short-changing the one you’re not listening to."

 What can heart-rate variability tell you about your health?